kristianmandrup/schema-to-yup/Readme.md

 - `object`
 - `string`

+## Multi-type constraints

+This library currently does not come with built-in support for multi valued (list/array) type constraints such as `['string', 'null']`

+See [Issue 52](https://github.com/kristianmandrup/schema-to-yup/issues/52#issuecomment-561720235) for a discussion and current state.

+The key is to add your own logic for the `toMultiType` function/method of `YupSchemaEntry`.

+You can either extend the `YupSchemaEntry` class and implement a custom `toMultiType` method, then pass (on `config` object) in a custom factory method `createYupSchemaEntry`.

+A simpler approach is to pass in a custom `toMultiType` function add your own logic as described in the issue.
+Start simple and gradually support more scenarios.
+You can leverage the built in infrastructure of this library.

 ## Custom entry builders

 You can pass in custom functions for the followin kinds of type entry values